jordangiandrea/elementary_trading_simulator/README.md

 ### v0.1 baseline_sim
 - Market orders execute at closing price
-- Either buy or sell only one share per day
+- Can only buy or sell one share per trade or hold
 - No transaction costs
 - No market friction

 ### v0.2 constant_friction_sim
 - Added constant spread, the difference between lowest ask and highest bid
+- Added constant slippage noise
 - Either buy or sell a constant percent of cash worth of shares
 - Added a next-bar rule so orders based on signal from the day's close price are made at the next day's close price